Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

 What’s your favorite flavor of ice cream?
 My favorite ice cream is White Christmas, which is a delicious blend of mint and white chocolate ice cream with red and green mint flakes.
 Unfortunately, this is not a common flavor, so my go to is blue moon.
 It reminds me of childhood.

-Gina Laurenzi, Artistic Director of Danceworks Youth Performance Company
+Gina Laurenzi, Artistic Manager of Danceworks Youth Performance Company

 As a kid, I was choreographing evening musicals and dance extravaganzas even before taking a formal dance class.
 Proud director of the neighborhood block party, circa 1997, thank you very much.
 My crew of best friends and cousins worked long summer days to bring these events to life for our families and neighbors.
 Even as young people, we felt a serious need to expose our neighborhood to the arts.
 Many years later, after training, performing and experiencing the world of professional dance in countless ways, I have found a circle of people in Milwaukee that I am inspired by, and where creativity valued, explored and shared.